franticspider/rpkgtalk/talk/talk.md

 * handles the "raw" arguments
 * calls the function
 * devtools `@useDynLib` flag indicates the C library
+* returns an R list with the  arguments to the c function

 #Calling the C code from R - example